A tough, fast-growing native for tropical resilience, shade, and soil repair.

-These seeds are sold for cultivation & propagation purposes only.
+These seeds are sold for cultivation and propagation purposes only.

 Acacia auriculiformis Seed || Northern Black Wattle || Earleaf Wattle